cypress-io/cypress-documentation/content/api/commands/session.md

 Note that in cases where the `validate` function fails immediately after `setup` creates the session, the test will fail with an error.

-Expanding the session group in the command log will show all of the commands that were run when creating and/or validating the session.
+Expanding the session group in the Command Log will show all of the commands that were run when creating and/or validating the session.

 In this image, a saved session is restored, but when `/personal` is visited in